LukeGrahamLandry/franca/backend/README.md

 - Removed several codegen optimisations until we have a solid foundation (but I want to bring them back eventually).
   - arm: loading float constants from memory
   - arm: logimm single instruction load int more constants
-  - arm: use of bl for calling a constant (instead of blr)
   - arm: constant immediate without an extra register when accessing thread locals
 - Removed the RISC-V target for now because I haven't done thier instruction encoding yet.